Hartlepool Mail

 The Hartlepool Mail is a newspaper serving Hartlepool, England and the surrounding area.
-As of December 2021, it has an average daily circulation of 1,570.

 History

 The paper was founded in Hartlepool in 1877 as The Northern Daily Mail and continued to be printed in the town until August 2006, when the printing staff were told they would be made redundant on 30 September.

 The newspaper's owners, Johnston Press, decided it was in the interests of their business to move printing to Sunderland.
 On 16 July 2012, most of the reporting and sports staff moved to the headquarters of the Sunderland Echo.
 It was also decided later that year, that the printing plant in Sunderland would close with printing of the paper moving to Dinnington, near Sheffield as a result.

-In 2015, the newspaper offices were based in Houghton le Spring alongside the Sunderland Echo and Shields Gazette.
+In 2015, the newspaper offices moved to Houghton le Spring alongside the Sunderland Echo and Shields Gazette.
 In May 2019, the office then moved to its Sunderland address at the BIC on the River Wear.

 In December 2020, it was announced that former Mirror Group chief executive David Montgomery's group National World had acquired the paper's owners JPI Media for £10.2m.

-On Saturday 12 March 2022, the paper printed its final daily edition.
+On 12 March 2022, the paper printed its final daily edition.
 It was announced that the Mail was to become a weekly paper with a new copy being released every Thursday.
 As a result, its cover price increased from 90p to £1.30.

+On 14 July 2023, the paper's editor revealed that the Mail had been banned from covering Hartlepool United home games for the foreseeable future.
+The club did not give the Mail any reason why they had been banned and the editor Gavin Ledwith described the decision as "unjust".
+The ban was overturned in February 2024.